Priority urban areas where treatment needs to improve

 Aerial photo of Tubbercurry WWTP

-You can see the full list of priority urban areas and the environmental issue at each area at this link.
-This also shows when and how Uisce Éireann plans to resolve the priority issue at each area.
-There is further information on the priority areas in the EPA’s latest Urban Waste Water Treatment Report.
+You can find details about the priority areas and the environmental issue at each area by downloading the priority areas list.
+This also shows Uisce Éireann’s plans and timelines for resolving the issues at each area.
+Further information on the priority areas is available in the EPA’s latest Urban Wastewater Treatment Report.

 Priority Areas

-In 2023, treatment at 10 of Ireland’s 177 large urban areas failed to meet European Union standards set to protect the environment.
-The graph shows the number of areas that failed to meet the standards over the period 2017 to 2023.
+In 2025, wastewater treatment at 13 of Ireland’s 190 large urban areas did not meet European Union standards set to protect the environment.
+The graph shows the number of areas that failed the standards over the period 2017 to 2025.

-Half (50%) of the waste water in Ireland’s 177 large urban areas was produced in the 10 towns and cities that failed the standards in 2023.
-The failure of Ringsend treatment plant to meet the standards is of particular concern because it treats waste water from a population equivalent of over 2 million.
+Nearly half (48%) of the wastewater in Ireland’s 190 large urban areas came from the 13 areas that failed to meet the standards in 2025.
+The failure of Ringsend treatment plant is of particular concern, as it serves a population equivalent of over 2 million.
+A major upgrade of Ringsend treatment plant, designed to bring it into compliance with national and EU standards, has now been completed.

 Raw sewage